-decode

-Licensing of digital commons including personal data
+decode Licensing of digital commons including personal data - update

 Project no. 732546

 DECODE

 DEcentralised Citizens Owned Data Ecosystem

-D1.9 Licensing of digital commons including personal data
+D1.6 Licensing of digital commons including personal data - update

 Version Number: V1.0

-Lead beneficiary: POLITO
+Lead beneficiary: Politecnico di Torino (POLITO)

-Due Date: September 30th, 2018
+Due Date: July 2019

-Author(s): Eleonora Bassi, Marco Ciurcina, Juan Carlos De Martin, Selina Fenoglietto
+Author(s): Eleonora Bassi, Marco Ciurcina, Juan Carlos De Martin, Selina Fenoglietto,

-(POLITO)
+Antonio Santangelo (POLITO)

-Editors and reviewers: Antonio Calleja (UOC), Stefano Lucarelli (CNRS), Francesca Bria
+Editors and reviewers: Ricard Espelt (UOC), Stefano Lucarelli, Giulia Rocchi (CNRS),

+Francesca Bria, Javier Rodríguez (IMI BCN)

+Dissemination level:

-Dissemination level: PU Public X PP Restricted to other programme participants (including the Commission Services) RE Restricted to a group specified by the consortium (including the Commission Services) СО Confidential, only for members of the consortium (including the Commission Services)
+PU Public X

+PP Restricted to other programme participants (including the Commission Services)

+RE Restricted to a group specified by the consortium (including the Commission Services)

+СО Confidential, only for members of the consortium (including the Commission Services)

 Approved by: Francesca Bria (Chief Technology and Digital Innovation Officer,

 Barcelona City Hall)

-Date: 30/09/2018
+Date: 31/07/2019

 This report is currently awaiting approval from the EC and cannot be not considered to be a final version.

-Executive summary

-This document provides a review of the licensing options for digital data commons, even for the case that data commons include personal data.

-The review starts with the analysis of the most common licensing procedures, free licenses and best tools that allow the releasing of artifacts avoiding licenses' incompatibility and possible violations of third party's rights.
+Executive summary This document updates D1.9 "Licensing of Digital Commons including Personal Data".
+It provides a review of the licensing options for data commons, even for the case that data commons include personal data, and the design of a set of smart rules to be adopted (also within the context of the DECODE pilots) when personal data are processed.
+The review starts with the analysis of the most common licensing procedures, free licenses and best tools that allow the releasing of artefacts avoiding licenses' incompatibility and possible violations of third party's rights.
 Then it recalls the necessity to distinguish the different kinds of data managed and processed through DECODE services, in order to identify the proper license for each of them.
 The analysis continues focusing on digital commons made of personal data and on how they can be licensed.

-At the end, the document offers an initial set of smart rules to be adopted by the pilots or other services based on DECODE OS in order to strengthen users control on data commons, a table for evaluating the compatibility of free licenses to be adopted for DECODE artifacts, and a Data Commons Privacy Pledge, that is a pool of voluntary standard commitments for strengthening data privacy rights and digital commons values.
+At the end, the document offers an initial set of smart rules to be adopted by the pilots or other services based on DECODE OS in order to strength users control on data commons, a table for evaluating the compatibility of free licenses to be adopted for DECODE artefacts, and a Data Commons Privacy Pledge, that is a pool of voluntary standard commitments for strengthening data privacy rights and digital commons values.

-This deliverable shall be read in combination with: D1.8 "Legal framework for digital commons DECODE OS and legal guidelines" which provides legal references and concepts, such as copyright, IPRs rights, licenses, personal data, and so on, that are analyzed in this deliverable; D2.1 "Multidisciplinary Framework on Commons Collaborative Economy" for the definition of digital commons; D1.4 "First Version of the DECODE Architecture"; D4.9 "Design & implementation interface for smart rules"; D3.5 "Initial definition of Smart Rules and Taxonomy".
-In addition, to read this text could be useful to check the legal domain taxonomy provided within D1.8.

 Contents

+Contents 3

+Acronyms Table 4

 Motivation and structure of the document 5

-Acronyms Table 6

 Introduction: Digital Commons Licensing for DECODE 7

-2. DECODE products and outputs: licensing procedures and tools 8 10
+2. DECODE products and outputs: licensing procedures and tools 9

+2.1 Procedures, tools and information 10

+2.2 How to check artefacts to be reused 12

+2.3 How to check releasing artefacts 14

-3. DECODE datasets: how to license datasets as digital commons 13 14 15
+3. DECODE datasets: how to license datasets as digital data commons 15

+3.1 Different kind of datasets 15

+3.2 Licensing steps 16

+3.2.1 How to check datasets to be reused 17

-3.2.2 How to check releasing datasets
+3.2.2 How to check releasing datasets 18

+3.2.3 Smart rules for IPRs management of releasing datasets 18

-4. Digital Commons and Personal Data 16
+4. Digital Data Commons and Personal Data 19

+4.1.
+Smart Rules for personal data sharing 19

+4.2.
+The Digital Data Commons Privacy Pledge 20

-5. References 19
+5. References 23

-Annex A: Initial Set of Smart Rules (SR) for DECODE datasets 20
+Annex A: Initial Set of Smart Rules (SR) for DECODE datasets 25

+Annex B: Table of Declarative Entitlements 39

-Annex B: Compatibility test for free licenses 39
+Annex C: Compatibility test for free licenses 53

+Phase A 53

+Phase B 56

-Annex C: Digital Data Commons Privacy Pledge
+Annex D: Digital Data Commons Privacy Pledge 60